 The basic technology was developed at Yale University, funded by the SENS Research Foundation and the Forever Healthy Foundation.

-Underdog develops easy-to-use drugs that prevent common age-related conditions such as atherosclerosis, heart-attack and stroke by addressing the root cause – a build-up of arterial plaque.
+Cyclarity develops easy-to-use drugs that prevent common age-related conditions such as atherosclerosis, heart-attack and stroke by addressing the root cause – a build-up of arterial plaque.

 The company’s technology removes arterial plaque by clearing the non-degradable cholesterol that accumulates within cells in the arterial walls.

-Underdog’s long-term goal is to deliver a simple and affordable preventive therapy for the world.
+Cyclarity’s long-term goal is to deliver a simple and affordable preventive therapy for the world.